danschoch/epl_table/notes.md

 5 Wins, 3 Draws, 2 Losses - 18 pts
 Previous Fixture : 2-3 Loss v.
 Manchester City
 Next Fixture: Burnley (2-1-4)

+Questions for Coaching session #1:
+- OO structure: matches as objects? or leave until next project (get rid of scores for previous fixture)?
+- Environment setup: new file and copy structure of labs or leave as is?
+- How to set up console and pry